 Celebrate Mardi Gras 2018 at the site of the island’s first celebration of the annual fest in 1853, the Michel B. Menard House!
-Join Galveston Historical Foundation for a night of food, fun, music and frivolity at Galveston’s oldest residence.
-Held on Friday, February 26 at 7 p.m., tickets are $55 per person or $90 per couple and includes access to beverages, heavy hor d’oeuvres and a live New Orleans brass band.
+Join Galveston Historical Foundation for a night of food, fun, music, and frivolity at Galveston’s oldest residence.
+Held on Friday, January 26 at 7 p.m., tickets are $55 per person or $90 per couple and includes access to beverages, heavy hors d’oeuvres and a live New Orleans brass band.
 Tickets are limited and advance reservation is required.

 ATTIRE: Mardi Gras is all about dressing for a great time.
 We recommend something festive (costumes are always welcomed) and fun.
 The event will be held outside so please keep that in mind when deciding.
 There will be heaters installed under the tent.

 In 1840, the Galveston City Company founder, Michel Menard, hosted the first masquerade ball on the island, most probably, as a housewarming.
 On March 26, 1856, history was made as the first Mardi Gras ball in Galveston was held at the house.
 The Galveston News reported the next day that over 300 guests attended.
 Many came in costumes, such as Pocahontas, Lady Washington, Queen of the Gypsies, Don Juan, French Musketeers and Cassanova, to name just a few.
 The paper also reported that the “party began early and lasted til late” and that every single room in the house was overtaken by the revelers.

 Mr. and Mrs. Menard were praised in the newspaper for great accomplishments in such an “exceedingly brilliant ball that would doubtlessly be followed by others, but not surpassed for beauty, splendor and general enjoyment”.